software-tools-books/js4ds/_en/gloss.md

   [parameters](#g:parameter) can be used interchangeably.

 **port**{:#g:port}:
-: a logical endpoint for communication, corresponding to a phone number in an office building.
-In a URL such as `http://example.com:8081/something`, the port is `8081`.
+: a logical endpoint for communication, like a phone number in an office building.
+In the URL `http://example.com:8081/something`, the port is `8081`.
   Only one program may use a port at any time.

 **production code**{:#g:production-code}:
 : software that is delivered to an end user.
 The term is used to distinguish